 Essential Tips for Filing Claims with Mercury Insurance

 Filing an insurance claim can feel overwhelming—but with the right preparation, you can move through Mercury’s process faster and with fewer surprises.
-This guide distills best practices for both everyday losses and catastrophe events (storms, wildfires, etc.), so you know exactly what to do, when to do it, and what documents to save.
+This guide distills essential best practices for both everyday losses and catastrophe events (storms, wildfires, etc.), so you know exactly what to do, when to do it, and what documents to save.

 Understanding the Claims Process with Mercury